marques-j-robinson/Njord/README.md

 ```

 ## Templates
 Templates live in `templates/`.
-Copy the templates when beginning a new solution.

-Generate templates using the `generate_templates.py` script.
+Generate solution files from templates using this script: `generate_templates.py`.

 Examples:
 - `$ python generate_templates.py 2021` Generate all of 2021